techpotatoes/pitch_detector_dart/README.md

 ## dart YIN library

-A dart port of the tarsosDSP library by Joren Six.
-It implements the yin algorithm for pitch detection.
+A dart library for pitch detection.
+It implements the yin algorithm port from the tarsosDSP library by Joren Six.

 ## Getting started